tomhsu1990/Robot-Vacuum-Cleaner/README.md

 Here is the simulation video: [Robot Vacuum Cleaner Simulation](https://youtu.be/AFBVZCKAXzI)

 ## Idea
 The idea is simple.
 Just view the problem as solving a maze problem.
 We have to maintain going along with the wall and that left hand touches the wall.
+Meanwhile, we assume our right hand touches nothing.
 After sweeping a position, treat the position as a kind of virtual wall for termination condition.

 ## Algorithm
 1. Turn the direction to head to North.